 This will show low values in the presence of cardiogenic shock.

 Preventing the occurrence of its root causes is the key to preventing cardiogenic shock.
 This includes hypertension, smoking, obesity, and high levels of cholesterol.
-For those who have a previous history of heart attack, prevention methods may include medication regimes as directed by their doctors.
+If you have a previous history of heart attack, your doctor may prescribe medications that can help prevent cardiogenic shock.

 Written by: Raihan Khalid